 That voice in your head sounds like your own.
 Most people believe that this mind-chatter is who they are.

 The voice nags you, tells you what to do, who not to trust.
-It cares a lot about what people think.
+It also cares a lot about what people think.
 It regrets the past, worries about the future, and dwells on problems.
 The voice in your head constantly lectures, wants to be right, yet is inconsistent and usually wrong.
-Yet no matter how crazy the thoughts get, you’ve taken them seriously.
+Yet no matter how crazy the thoughts have been, too often you’ve taken them seriously.

 Are you your body?
 Which body?
 The one you had when you were 12 years old?
 Or the one you have now?
 Is it not the same you both then and now?

-You are the observer—the unchanging nothingness perceiving through mind and body.
+You are the observer—the unchanging being who is perceiving through mind and body.
 Here you are perfect, complete, safe and in peace—watching in silence and stillness from a realm that is beyond the physical.
 To forget this is to perceive lack, fear, and suffering.
-We continue tomorrow and each day after that.
+To remember is to enjoy life right now and always.